Relaxation timescales and electron-phonon coupling in optically-pumped YBa$_2$Cu$_3$O$_{6+x}$ revealed by time-resolved Raman scattering

 Electron-phonon coupling in the copper oxides is still enigmatic.
-It allows electron-hole recombination with the creation of phonons, and phonons in turn can decay into electron-hole pairs.
+It allows electron-hole recombination and electron scattering with the creation or annihilation of phonons; phonons in turn can decay into electron-hole pairs.
 As a result, spectroscopic quasiparticle peaks shift and/or broaden due to decreased lifetime.
-However phonon-phonon coupling (anharmonicity) also broadens the phonon peaks and electron-electron interactions can broaden the electronic quasiparticles.
-Disorder can further increase the linewidths \cite{PhysRevB.84.214516}, so extracting electron-phonon coupling strength from the linewidths of quasiparticle peaks is challenging.
+However, electron-phonon scattering is not the only process that gives rise to these effects.
+Internally, phonon-phonon coupling (anharmonicity) also broadens the phonon peaks; similarly, electron-electron interactions can broaden the electronic quasiparticles, as does disorder \cite{PhysRevB.84.214516}.
+Thus, extracting just the electron-phonon coupling strength from the linewidths of quasiparticle peaks is challenging.

-We used time-resolved Raman scattering (TRR) to get around this problem following earlier work \cite{Linde80,yang_novel_2017, PhysRevLett.54.2151, PhysRevB.80.121403, PhysRevLett.100.225503, kang2008optical, PhysRevB.81.165405, wu2012hot, PhysRevB.99.094305, Versteeg2018}.
-In TRR an ultrafast pump laser pulse first photoexcites the material and Raman scattering from another time-delayed pulse probes the system.
-Its built-in time resolution is perfect for investigating short-lived optically pumped phases.
+To get around this problem, we used time-resolved Raman scattering (TRR) (Fig. \ref{schematics}a)\cite{Linde80,yang_novel_2017, PhysRevLett.54.2151, PhysRevB.80.121403, PhysRevLett.100.225503, kang2008optical, PhysRevB.81.165405, wu2012hot, PhysRevB.99.094305, Versteeg2018}.
+In TRR an ultrafast optical pump laser pulse first photoexcites the material and Raman scattering from another time-delayed pulse probes the system.
 In the copper oxides, previous TRR work highlighted ultrafast destruction of the antiferromagnetic order in the undoped parent compound of YBa$_2$Cu$_3$O$_{6+x}$ \cite{yang_ultrafast_2020} and nonequilibrium behavior of the superconducting gap in Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ (BSCCO) \cite{PhysRevLett.102.177004}.

-In our experiment near IR pump pulses created hot electrons, and the time-delayed Raman probe measured occupation number and energy of the apical oxygen $A_{1g}$ phonon (Fig. 1b) known for a large spectroscopic linewidth \cite{limonov_raman_1998,altendorf_electron-phonon_1991,PhysRevB.43.13751} and an anomaly at the superconducting transition temperature, T$_c$.
+In our experiment near infrared (IR) pump pulses create hot electrons, and the time-delayed Raman probe measures the apical oxygen $A_{1g}$ phonon.
 Apical oxygen modes recently came to the center of attention due to their impact on electronic \cite{rosenstein2020apical} and magnetic \cite{Peng2017} degrees of freedom of the copper-oxygen planes, interlayer charge transport \cite{michael2020parametric}, and photoinduced superconductivity \cite{hu_optically_2014,Liu_2020,PhysRevB.90.100503,cremin2019photoenhanced,rosenstein2020apical}.
+The $A_{1g}$ mode is known for a large spectroscopic linewidth \cite{limonov_raman_1998,altendorf_electron-phonon_1991,PhysRevB.43.13751} and an anomaly at the superconducting transition temperature, T$_c$.